ChaosChain/chaoschain/README.md

 See the `README.md` file inside each package for specific development and testing instructions.

-## Documentation

-For a detailed explanation of the protocol, its architecture, and its vision, please refer to the documents in the `/docs` directory, including:

-- `ChaosChain_litepaper.md`
-- `ChaosChain_MVP_ImplementationPlan.md`
-- `IMPLEMENTATION_PLAN.md`

 ---
 *This project is built to embrace and extend emerging open standards like [A2A](https://github.com/a2aproject/A2A) and [x402](https://github.com/coinbase/x402).*